thutahw/tp/docs/DeveloperGuide.md

 * When the list of appointments increase in size, Option 1 performs better because Baymax involves a lot of "update/set" operations such as marking an appointment as done/missed and adding/editing an appointment.

-### **4.3 Appointment Manager**
+### **4.3 Appointment Management Features**
 (Contributed by Shi Hui Ling & Reuben Teng)

-Scheduling, viewing, and otherwise dealing with appointments is a key feature area for Baymax. `AppointmentManager` maintains a `UniqueList` of all `Appointment`s in the app, and executes the logic of most appointment commands.
+Scheduling, viewing, and otherwise dealing with appointments is a key feature area for Baymax.
+`AppointmentManager` maintains a `UniqueList` of all `Appointment`s in the app, and executes the logic of most appointment commands.

 `AppointmentManager` contains the methods necessary to operate on the `UniqueList` of `Appointment`s.
 These include:
  1. Adding an appointment